Further information on IMCs can be found on the following pages:

 What you can submit as evidence

+IMC claims require evidence.
 Evidence provides confirmation of what happened, when.
 It also helps to provide clarity about your circumstances and how they affected your assessment performance.
-Please note that you do not need to provide multiple pieces of evidence if they all confirm the same thing.

 Requests for a coursework extension will normally require evidence to support it.
 Please confirm with the relevant department if this is the case for your specific request.

 The exact nature of what your evidence will be depends on your circumstances.
 These are some examples of what is normally acceptable.

 Correspondence or documents from University support services or staff

 You may have already told a member of University staff about your circumstances, and so you can provide evidence of that engagement as evidence of the circumstances you are reporting.

 Examples of such evidence would include appointment confirmations, email exchanges (including summary e-mails of advice provided by counselling or wellbeing services) and other types of correspondence from any of the following; a Personal Tutor, a Student Experience Officer, or a Director of Studies, Disability Services, Student Support (which includes counselling and wellbeing teams), the Students’ Union, Security, IT Help Desk, the Library, or the Student Immigration Services.
 This also includes anything you submit to the Report & Support Tool.

 You should not need to ask for a specific statement as evidence.
 Services and staff may not be able to respond in time for your submission if you do make this kind of request, so you should use evidence you already have.